oyas/virtual_ubuntu/README.md

 	$ ./virtual_ubuntu.sh

-Create new Ubuntu container or attach last used container.
+This scripts create new Ubuntu container or run last used container, and login the container.
-And login the container.

 ### Sub-commands